-The Certificate in Data Analytics (18 units) teaches technical and math skills needed to perform tasks such as programming for data cleaning, analysis and visualization.
-In addition, students learn to communicate, problem solve, and lead around data practices, making them competitive in the St. Louis region.
+The Certificate in Data Analytics focuses on data preparation, data analysis, applied statistics, and data visualization.
+Students in the program learn to communicate, problem solve, and lead around data practices, making them competitive in the St. Louis region.

-This certificate program is designed primarily for individuals wishing to transition to a data analytics career, including people who have little to no background in data, or students who have some background in data but want to enhance or learn data-related skills.
+This certificate program is designed primarily for individuals wishing to transition to a data analytics career, including people who have little to no background in data as well as students who have some background in data but want to enhance or learn data-related skills.
 Upon completion of the certificate, students will be competitive for entry-level data analytics and data analysis careers.

 Contact: Dorris Scott

+Phone: 314-935-5498

 Email: d.scott@wustl.edu

+Website: https://caps.wustl.edu/programs/

+certificates/

-Certificate in Data Analytics
+Requirements Certificate in Data Analytics

 Code Title Units

 DATA 140 Data Fundamentals I 1.5

 DATA 145 Data Fundamentals II 1.5

 Math 205 Applied Statistics 3

-Experimental Learning in Data Analytics (New course Coming soon!)
+Experiential Learning in Data Analytics (New course Coming soon!)
 3

 Communicating, Leading, and Problem- Solving with Data (New course Coming soon!)
 3

 Total Units 12

-Elective Courses (6 units chosen from the following list):
+Elective Courses 6 units (chosen from the following):

-Code Title Units Math 124 Introduction to (Statistical) Programming with R 3 Math 133 Programming with Python 3 DATA 206 Data Analysis and Visualization in Tableau 3 Math 224 Advanced Data Visualization (with R) 3 Math 230 Introduction to Data Science with Python 3 includes five major subdisciplines - police psychology, investigative psychology, criminal psychology, correctional psychology and legal psychology - all of which are covered in the course work comprising the 15-unit Certificate in Forensic Psychology.
+Code Title Units Math 124 Introduction to (Statistical) Programming with R 3 DATA 1330 Programming with Python 3 DATA 206 Data Analysis and Visualization in Tableau 3 DATA 2115 SQL and Data: Exploration and Analysis 3 Math 224 Advanced Data Visualization (with R) 3 Math 230 Introduction to Data Science with Python 3